 ..."Colorline compact binoculars".

 My Ultravid 8x32 HD+ joins some bigger siblings in the shop.
-Most beautiful binocular line in the world, and 30 years of guarantee.
+Most beautiful binocular line in the world.

 Then some binocular testing in the shop.
 Staff was very friendly, and especially a huge chromed sculpture of a Leica M providing a very good, contrasty and threedimensional test object.
 Unfortunately due to Covid there is a shortage of binoculars and a lot of models were not available.
 I was most impressed with the Ultravid HD Plus 8x50 and sorely missed my Leica favourite, the UVHD+ 7x42.

 Next, Leitz museum exhibitions.
 Great photo exhibitions we can take for granted here, and I enjoyed this very much.